WalkerTexas-coder/rails_jwt_demo/README.md

 - After this action delete cookie in Postman by clicking cookie the the x by the interslice session.
 - This effectively works as logging out

-- Direct your postman to the POST/users/sign_in endpoint POST localhost:3000/users/sign_in
+- Direct your postman to the POST/users/sign_in endpoint.

+POST localhost:3000/users/sign_in
 ```JSON
 {